Sex or Sexual Orientation Discrimination at Work

 Why Choose The Jonathan Lea Network?

-We’ve supported professionals across a wide range of sectors—from corporate and legal services to healthcare, education and technology.
+We’ve supported professionals and organisations across a wide range of sectors—from corporate and legal services to healthcare, education and technology.

 Contact Us Today

 Discrimination based on sex or sexual orientation is unlawful and unacceptable.
-If you’re facing unfair treatment at work, contact our expert team for confidential advice.
+Whether you’re facing unfair treatment at work or need legal guidance as an employer, contact our expert team for confidential, practical advice.

 📞 Call us: 01444 708 640